Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Acknowledgements

 \section{Acknowledgements}

 We would like to thank the whole planet and star formation theory group of the Max-Planck-Institute for Astronomy in Heidelberg for many fruitful discussions of the topic, their help and advice.
-We especially thank Natascha Manger, Martin Schlecker and Bertram Bitsch for their useful suggestions and advice.
+We especially thank Natascha Manger, Martin Schlecker, Bertram Bitsch and Henrik Latter for useful suggestions, discussions and advice.